martell2010/vite-svg-sprite-compose/README.md

 * `spriteName`: The name of the generated SVG sprite (optional, default is 'sprite.svg').
 * `idPrefix`: An optional prefix to add to SVG IDs.

-For more information on configuration options and usage, please refer to the [documentation][].

 ## License
-This project is licensed under the MIT License - see the [LICENSE][] file for details.
+This project is licensed under the MIT License.